magento/m2-devtools/docs/README.md

 # Magento 2 DevTools - Documentation

-All documentation is separated out by individual Panel's in the extension.
+All documentation is separated out by individual panels in the extension.

 -   [RequireJS](panels/RequireJS.md)